Measurement of interaction-dressed Berry curvature and quantum metric in solids by optical absorption

-a relation that is a special case of the so-called metric-curvature correspondence\cite{vonGersdorff21_metric_curvature}.
+a relation that is a special case of the so-called metric-curvature correspondence\cite{vonGersdorff21_metric_curvature} that has been derived from a universal topological invariant\cite{vonGersdorff21_unification}.
 Whether such a relation still holds in the presence of interactions would be a good indication of whether the quantum geometric properties remain unchanged.
 The Chern insulator in the presence of electron-electron and electron-phonon interactions has been considered previously\cite{Chen18,Molignini21_ML_TI}, but we will consider the intraband impurity scattering that does not transfer electrons between the two bands.
 Details of the calculation is given in Appendix \ref{apx:Chern_impurity_detail}, including the argument to ignore the ladder diagrams, so we only focus on the $g_{\mu\nu}^{G}({\bf k},\omega)$ and $\Omega_{\mu\nu}^{G}({\bf k},\omega)$ defined from Eq.~(\ref{gomega_AA_formula}).

 Figure \ref{fig:spectral_fn_Chern} (a) shows the single-particle spectral function of this model at different ${\bf k}$, where the impurity scattering shifts and broadens the quasiparticle peak as expected, and the band gap can be identified from the peak positions.
 The module of Berry curvature spectral function $|\Omega^{d}_{xy}({\bf k},\omega)|/2$ and the square root of the determinant of quantum metric spectral function $\sqrt{\det g^{d}_{\mu\nu}({\bf k},\omega)}$ shown in Fig.~\ref{fig:spectral_fn_Chern} (b) peak at the band gap, reminisce the feature of exciton absorption rates.
 At large momentum and large band gap, the coincidence of the two spectral functions indicate that Eq.~(\ref{g_Omega_metric_curvature}) is satisfied, signifying the band gap protects the geometric properties against the interaction.
 However, at small momentum, the two spectral functions deviate significantly, suggesting that interactions can alter the quantum geometric properties in regions with a small band gap, which is in accordance with our phenomenological explanation using an artificial broadening given in the supplemental material.